harlecin/cpp-route-planner/README.md

 # Route Planning Project - Udacity C++ Nanodegree

-This repo contains the finished code for the route planning project.
+This repo contains the finished code for the route planning project from the Udacity C++ Nanodegree program.

-Here are the instructions to get it up and running:
+It implements the a* search algorithm to find the shortest path between two points using open street map data as shown in the picture below:

 <img src="map.png" width="600" height="450" />

+Here are the instructions to get the project up and running:

 ## Cloning